-- Candidates are allowed to take reasonable items to the exam. - All items must be provided to staff for inspection and approval. - Examples of reasonable items are: - Bottles of water/Gatorade, etc. (Labels must be removed, and bottles must contain a lid.) - Tissues - Cough drops, mints, gum - · Granola bars, other individually wrapped snack items - Lip balm, hair ties, hair clips, sanitary items, etc. - Eye patch - Pens and pencils will be provided for candidate use.
+- Candidates are allowed to take reasonable items to the exam. - All items must be provided to staff for inspection and approval. - Examples of reasonable items are: - Tissues - Cough drops, mints, gum - Lip balm, hair ties, hair clips, sanitary items, etc. - Eye patch - Bottles of water/soda, etc., and individually wrapped snack items must all remain outside the exam room.
+(Labels on bottles must be removed, and bottles must contain a lid.)